swiftlang/swift-evolution/proposals/0231-optional-iteration.md

 let array: [Int] = [1, 2, 3]
 let optArray: [Int]? = nil

-for element in optArray { // The usual 'must be force-unwrapped' error, but with the preffered fixit to use 'for?'
+for element in optArray { // The usual 'must be force-unwrapped' error, but with the preferred fixit to use 'for?'
 ...
 }